 Another 24 hour day is coming to an end with a 36 hour allocation of work to be done.
+How can this possibly sound exciting?
 This morning I grab my i-Phone and do what many people do....swipe and search for the latest news and feeds.
 What's on LinkedIn....
 Twitter....
 Instagram....?
 I keep scrolling and get distracted as my dogs are looking at me seriously in the eye.
 They are ready to go outside.
 So... we go outside and I look back at my phone and I am searching for some inspiration as I enjoy my first cup of coffee.
 I come across something that really spoke to me today.
 Of course it has to be Jason Feifer, Editor in Chief of Entrepreneur Magazine!
 Apparently Jason was in battle mode and I was ready to take in the energy from his enthusiastic action.

 "When we go up against challenges, we may feel in battle mode.
 But let's not forget: When we attack, we should attack with enthusiasm."

 Absolutely loved this wisdom on a Thursday morning right before the weekend hits.
 I see my dogs enthusiastically barking with the neighbor dogs.
 Not necessarily fight mode, but perhaps a kick-off to how the days is going to roll.
 The journey of life certainly has its ups and downs.
 I continue reading Jason't blog and every single word seriously resonates: "After all, what is the point of accomplishing something if the process is dreadful?
 The journey will last much longer than the end.
 If we do not have "ENTHUSIASM" for the fight - if "getting there" makes us miserable - then there is no real payoff anyway."